-- 14. On the 4th August 2020 The Association of Black Country Authorities wrote to all members of the HMA regarding the challenges facing the Black Country Joint Plan review in so far as they related to matters of Housing and Employment land supply.
+15. Most recently, on the 4th August 2020 The Association of Black Country Authorities wrote to all members of the HMA regarding the challenges facing the Black Country Joint Plan review in so far as they related to matters of Housing and Employment land supply.
 This letter supports the ongoing duty to cooperate process in so far as it relates to the Black Country Joint Plan, but also plan preparation and review for recipient authorities (extent subject to stage of plan making).
-The letter identified that the Black Country Authorities are preparing a Draft Plan for consultation in summer 2021, with an aim to produce a Publication Plan in summer 2022 and adopt the Plan in early 2024.
-Despite initial work around urban capacity and potential Green Belt release within the Black Country area, there remains a significant level of unmet need in the order of at least 4,500 6,500 homes and up to 292 ha-570ha of employment land up to 2039. - 15.
-Given the timetable at play here it is the view of SMBC that there remains a significant amount of work to be undertaken to evidence this shortfall and review the overall need in light of recent government changes to the Standard Methodology which, given the timeframes involved, will affect the continued development of the Black Country Plan.
-Any final shortfall will also be subject to testing through further consultation and public examination.
-SMBC therefore commits to continuing to work alongside the Black Country Authorities and other members of the HMA to review the evidence which supports the unmet need but notes that any outstanding need within the HMA retains uncertainty and is also likely to be relevant towards the latter half of the Plan Period (post 2031 for example).
-Given the likelihood of a Local Plan review within SMBC prior to 2031 (having regard to the position with the BCC Local Plan and national planning system/guidance), SMBC is of the view that this issue can be more constructively and effectively managed as part of its next Local Plan review.
-As part of this SOCG, BCC acknowledge the position set out by SMBC and the principle of this approach.
+The letter updated the Black Country's plan preparation timescales, identifying that the Black Country Authorities are preparing a Draft Plan for consultation in summer 2021, with an aim to produce a Publication Plan in summer 2022 and adopt the Plan in early 2024.
+Despite initial work around urban capacity and potential Green Belt release within the Black Country area and potential contributions to unmet needs (including those from the Black Country) proposed by other authorities through the Duty to Cooperate, this letter indicates there remains a significant level of unmet need in the order of at least 4,500 - 6,500 homes and up to 292 ha-570ha of employment land up to 2039.